-17.3.1 Every unit member is entitled to a bereavement leave not to exceed three (3) duty days, or five (5) duty days if more than three hundred fifty (350) miles of travel are required (one way), on account of the death of any member of the immediate family.
-Such days need not be taken in consecutive order, yet must be taken within the fiscal school year.
+- 17.3.1 Every unit member is entitled to a bereavement leave not to exceed three (3) duty days, or five (5) duty days if more than three hundred fifty (350) miles of travel are required (one way), on account of the death of any member of the family or a close personal friend with whom the unit member has a deep and longstanding relationship.
+Such days need not be taken in consecutive order, yet must be taken within the fiscal school year. - 17.3.2 Bereavement leave shall not be deducted from sick leave.